metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 # Usage
 After installation, go to the Options Page and modify choices as required.
 There are 3 tabs - "Artists", "Works and parts" and "Advanced".
 The sections below describe each of these.
 If the options provided do not allow sufficient flexibility for a user's need and they do not want to use scripting, then it may be possible to achieve the required result by running and saving twice (or more!) with different options each time.
 This is not recommended for more than a one-off - a script would be better.

+**Important**:
+1. The plugin **will not work unless** you have enabled "Use release relationships" and "Use track relationships" in Picard->Options->Metadata.
-**Important**: It is recommended only to use the plugin on one release at a time, particularly if the "Works and parts" function is being used.
+2. It is recommended only to use the plugin on one release at a time, particularly if the "Works and parts" function is being used.
 The plugin is not designed to do "bulk tagging" - use a tool such as SongKong for that and then use the plugin to enhance the results as required.
+3. Keep a backup of your picard.ini file (AppData->Roaming->MusicBrainz) in case you erase your settings or Picard crashes and loses them for you.

 ## Artists tab
 There are four coloured sections as shown in the screen image below: